Another year has passed. Year 2017. It was a long and stressful year, with ups and downs.

 This year I have established the objective to focus more on quality and less on quantity.
 This means that I will no longer set a number of volumes I want to read, but some names I am interested in.

 I started the year with “People of the book” by Geraldine Brooks.
 An exceptional volume about a Jewish manuscript which leads our steps from the world of middle ages to the second world war and the modern ages.
-A book full of cruel realities, but also touching love stories.
+A book full of cruel realities, but also about touching love stories.

 The following volumes I would like to read are “Frankenstein” and “The strange case of Dr. Jekill and Mr. Hyde”.
 Old stories, but which I haven’t had the chance yet to read when I was a child.